-- The variable remuneration pools are determined by business line on the basis of: - the financial results after taking into account the risks, the Finance Division ensuring that the total amount of variable remuneration does not undermine the Group's capacity to meet its objectives in terms of capital requirements; - qualitative factors such as market practices, conditions under which activities are carried out and risk management, through an independent appraisal process performed by the Risk and Compliance Divisions, essentially for the Global Banking and Investor Solutions, the International Banking and Financial Services and the activities of Retail Banking in France.
+- The variable remuneration pools are determined by business line on the basis of: - the financial results after taking into account the risks; the Finance Division ensures that the total amount of variable remuneration does not undermine the Group's capacity to meet its objectives in terms of capital requirements; - qualitative factors such as market practices, conditions under which activities are carried out and risk management, through an independent appraisal process performed by the Risk and Compliance Divisions, essentially for the Global Banking and Investor Solutions, the International Banking and Financial Services and the activities of Retail Banking in France;

-- The allocation of individual variable takes into account annual individual appraisal based on the achievement of quantitative and qualitative objectives known by the employee.
-In addition, for some employees, an independent assessment is carried out by the Risk and compliance divisions on the risk management and the respect of compliance rules. - The variable remuneration structure is compliant with regulations, including: - a non vested component subject to continued employment, minimum financial performance conditions and appropriate management of risks and compliance, which vests over three years on a pro-rata basis, with a deferral rate of at least 40% and up to 70% for the highest variable remunerations; - the award of at least 50% in the form of Societe Generale shares or share equivalents (representing 50% of the vested component and two thirds of the non vested component).
+- The allocation of individual variable takes into account annual individual appraisals based on the achievement of quantitative and qualitative objectives known by the employees.
+The Group evaluation tool of employees includes a Conduct and compliance section, enabling the manager to take into account these criteria into the annual performance assessment.
+In addition, for some employees, an independent assessment is carried out by the Risk and Compliance divisions on risk management and compliance. - The variable remuneration structure is compliant with regulations, including: - a non-vested component subject to continued employment, minimum financial performance conditions and appropriate management of risks and compliance, which vests over three years on a pro-rata basis, with a deferral rate of at least 40% and up to 70% for the highest variable remunerations; - the award of at least 50% in the form of Societe Generale shares or Societe Generale share-linked instruments (50% of the vested component and two-thirds of the non vested component).

 As a result, the part of variable remuneration that is immediately paid out in cash is capped at 30% and can go down to 15% for the highest variable remunerations.
-The share equivalents, in addition, are subject to a retention period of at least six months.
+The share linked instruments, in addition, are subject to a retention period of at least six months.

-The variable compensation arrangements for the Group Management Committee impose more stringent rules as compared to those applicable to other regulated staff.
-The non-vested component of their variable remuneration is deferred over five years, including a part deferred in one third over three years as described above, and a part in the form of long-term incentive vesting after four and five years, attributed in the form of Societe Generale shares or share equivalents and subject to performance conditions depending on the relative performance of Societe Generale share (cf. 2.3.2).
+■ The variable compensation arrangements for the Group Management Committee impose more stringent rules as compared to those applicable to other regulated staff.
+The non-vested component of their variable remuneration is deferred over five years, including a part deferred in one-third over three years as described above, and a part in the form of long-term incentive vesting after four and five years, attributed in the form of Societe Generale shares or share linked instruments and subject to performance conditions depending on the relative performance of Societe Generale shares (cf 2.3.2).

-SYNTHESIS ABOUT THE REGULATED POPULATION
+SYNTHESIS ABOUT THE GROUP REGULATED POPULATION

-In 2019, the regulated population included 789 members of staff (excluding the Chairman of the Board and the Chief Executive Officers) compared with 819 in 2018.
+In 2020, the Group regulated population included 781 members of staff compared with 795 in 2019.

-The variable remuneration pool awarded to the regulated population with respect to 2019 was 193 M€ and total variable and fixed remuneration amounted to 430 M€.
-The average variable remuneration and the average total compensation 2019 harldy change (+1% vs. 2018 at constant exchange rate(1)):
+The variable remuneration pool awarded to the regulated population with respect to 2020 was 169.7M€ and total variable and fixed remuneration amounted to 391.3M€.

-2019 TOTAL
+2020 TOTAL GROUP

-REGULATED POPULATION 789
+GROUP REGULATED POPULATION 781

-TOTAL REMUNERATION (M€) 429.7
+TOTAL REMUNERATION (M€) 391.3

-of which Fixed remuneration (M€) 237.2
+of which fixed remuneration (M€) 221.6

-of which variable remuneration (M€) 192.5
+of which variable remuneration (M€) 169.7

 % of variable in instruments 55%

-% of variable deferred 45%
+% of variable deferred 43%

-Average ratio of variable / fixed 81%
+Average ratio of variable / fixed 77%

-Data excluding Chief executive officers Gross compensation excluding employer charges
+Gross compensation excluding employer charges.